BarkingSeparation Anxiety

 Treating separation anxiety in dogs involves creating a calm environment, establishing a routine, and gradually getting them used to your absence.
 Providing engaging toys and ensuring they have adequate exercise can also help reduce their anxiety levels.

-Learn more about calming your dog when you leave the apartment by going back to the first section.
+Learn more about calming your dog when you leave by going back to the first section.

 How to Keep Dog Quiet in Apartment When You Leave